 Oil pulling has nothing to do with vehicle maintenance.
 Interestingly enough, this technique is similar to changing the motor oil in an engine.
 I started the ancient (bazaar to me) practice of oil pulling about two weeks ago.
 I’ll give you my take on its effectiveness (two weeks of anecdotal evidence) and a little research before you’re tempted to file this in the “Snake Oil” folder.

-In DRG’s battle with cancer, preventive medicine has become a priority of us.
-Oil pulling is my latest journey into a non-pharmaceutical method of healing and health.
+In DRG’s battle with cancer, preventive medicine has become a priority for us.
+Oil pulling is my latest journey searching for non-pharmaceutical methods of healing and health.

 History of Oil Pulling

 Oil pulling is a traditional Indian folk remedy dating back thousands of year from Ayurveda medicine.
 Many claim it’s healing effects, both for teeth and gums, and the entire body.
 We can trace the modern practice of oil pulling to Dr. F. Karach, MD who introduced the technique in 1992.
 He claims that oil pulling cured his chronic blood disorder and arthritis.

 After reading Dr. Joseph Mercola’s article on oil pulling, I was intrigued.
 I follow his how-to suggestions.